mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Alright, Laen-Laen.
 Let's take a steady trip to the station."

-  He started walking, still licking his teeth and clearly not focused on the path while Linyu finished hae last bits of sleep and Mel turned her mind to the day ahead.
+  He started walking, still licking his teeth and clearly not focused on the path while Linyu got in some last bits of sleep and Mel focused her mind to the day ahead.
 Putting pressure on Holragi while they held ultimate power in the senate was a nearly impossible task, but it had to be done.

-  The station was the nearly empty.
+  The station was nearly empty.
 The only sign of life was two people talking in a corner near the entrance and a station attendant who knew no other job.
-The walls had notices painted on them, "No Trains – Provincial Travel Lockdown", in big white lettering, while the fog-diffused and obstruction-dimmed light of Ara painted soft shapes on top.
-The cold loitered in the unmoving air, the beginning of the end of morning winds in Heiko.
+The walls had notices painted on them, "No Trains – Provincial Travel Lockdown", in big white lettering, while the fog-diffused light of Ara painted soft shapes on top.
+The breath of Ulu loitered in the still air, a sign of an end to morning winds in Heiko.

   She called, "Pomri!", in case she was waiting elsewhere.
 Her echoes bounced off of the walls, absent of people to muffle them.
+She looked around and saw no sign of her. *Guess I'm not the only late one.* She hopped off of Laen-Laen and patted the saffa's cheek and turning to Linyu.

+  "Stay here, Linyu.
+I'll be right back."

-She looked around and saw no sign of her. *Guess I'm not the only late one.* She hopped off of Laen-Laen and then helped Linyu off as well before patting his cheek.
-The two cautiously approached the pair in the corner.
-There was a young man in an mechanic's uniform who looked like he had skipped sleep the night before and a woman about his height and build, twiddling with a small steel bar.
+  She cautiously approached the pair in the corner.
+There was a young man in an mechanic's uniform who looked like he had skipped sleep the night before and a maman about his height and build, twiddling with a small steel bar with a bend at the end.

   She greeted them, "Hi there.
-Do you happen to know the time?"
+Do you know if this is when the train typically arrives?"

-  They gave them a once-over and the man asked, "No trains now.
-Go home."
+  They gave them a once-over and the man asked, "No trains today.
+Get out of here."

   "I'm just looking for the time," she persisted, now suspicious of them.